bossmc/milenage/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## License

+Released under the GNU Lesser General Public License as of version 2.0.0.